-1. The parcel size shall be a minimum of two acres.
-2. The number of animals permitted shall be limited to no more than one per every one-half acre.
+1. The parcel size shall be a minimum of two acres;

+2. The number of animals permitted shall be limited to no more than one per acre;

 3. Horse stables shall be a minimum of 150 feet from any residential property line.
 No corral or riding area shall be permitted within 25 feet of any residential property line.